(All fields required)

 Assistant Professor, UC Department of Surgery

 Samantha A. Brugmann, PhD, is an assistant professor of pediatrics in the Divisions of Plastic Surgery and Developmental Biology within the University of Cincinnati College of Medicine.
-She received her BS in cell and molecular biology in 1998 from Tulane University in New Orleans, LA.
-She then obtained her PhD in genetics from George Washington University in Washington, DC where she studied cranial sensory placode development in Xenopus laevis at George Washington University.
-After receiving her PhD in genetics from George Washington University in 2004, she moved to Stanford, CA to do her postdoctoral research in craniofacial development at Stanford University.
-While at Stanford she received a Ruth L. Kirschstein National Research Service Awards for Individual Postdoctoral Fellows (F32) in 2006, a Pediatric Research Fund-Child Health Research Program Grant in 2009 and a NIH Pathway to Independence Award (K99/R00) in 2010.
+She received her BS in cell and molecular biology from Tulane University in New Orleans, LA.
+She then obtained her PhD in genetics from George Washington University in Washington, DC where she studied cranial sensory placode development in Xenopus laevis.
+She performed her postdoctoral fellowship at Stanford University where her research focused on craniofacial development.
+While at Stanford she received a Ruth L. Kirschstein National Research Service Awards for Individual Postdoctoral Fellows (F32), a Pediatric Research Fund-Child Health Research Program Grant and a NIH Pathway to Independence Award (K99/R00).
 She joined Cincinnati Children’s Hospital Medical Center in January 2011 to study craniofacial development and disease.